StreetStrider/fluh/readme.md

 so you are free to emit `null` or `undefined` if you really want to.
 * When Bud acquire value it propagates it to *effects* and *dependents*.
 If Bud already has value, newly created effects and dependents will be notified immediately with that value.
+* Effects run after all dependents had been updated, so, from effects' perspective the graph's all current values change atomically and are always in a consistent state.
 * All schema is sync by default, but you are free to create async operators (defer, delay…).
 * Data graph is optimized for static usage, however, you can create new streams dynamically.
 Streams' disposal is still a task to solve (`TODO`).
 In static graph disposal is not an issue at all.
 * Can be pure and impure, depending on usage.